History Timeline 2020's

 November 8, 2022 - Midterm elections of the House of Representatives and Senate end with Republicans taking control of the House of Representatives by a small margin, ending much of the agenda of President Biden who had control of both houses during the first two years of his Presidency.
 However, election results were not the expected Republican wave despite the trouble of high inflation hurting American families with much of the reason due to the issue of abortion rights.

-December 31, 2022 - Social Security payments to recipients rise 8.7%, the highest in forty years, due to high inflation on household necessities of food, oil, gas, and other commodities, which hurt both senior citizens and all families.
+December 31, 2022 - Social Security payments to recipients rise 8.7%, the highest in forty years, due to high inflation on almost all products and commodities, which hurt both senior citizens and all families.
 The Consumer Price Index showing some of the highest inflation in decades causes the Federal Reserve to raise its rates at large intervals during the summer and fall in an effort to combat inflationary pressure.

 History Photo Bomb